elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       def add(a, b), do: a + b
     end

 However keep in mind adding `@doc false` does not make the function private.
 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
-Not only that, if the `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
+Not only that, if `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
 For those reasons, be cautious when adding `@doc false` to functions, instead prefer one of:

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with underscores, for example, `__add__/2`, and add `@doc false`.
-The compiler does not import functions with underscore and the underscore will hint of its intended private usage.
+The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.

 ## Code.get_docs/2